SkygearIO/skygear-doc/content/ios/record.md

 ### SKYDatabase

-`SKYDatabase` is the central hub of data storage in `SkyKit`.
+`SKYDatabase` is the central hub of data storage in `SKYKit`.
 The main responsibility of database is to store [records]({{< relref "#SKYRecord" >}}), the data storage unit in Skygear.